Drafting EN IEC standards for citation in the OJEU

 2.1 General rules for preparation of harmonized standards (hENs)

-When drafting harmonized standards, it is strongly recommended that the generic checklist is used by the Technical Bodies.
+When drafting harmonized standards, it is strongly recommended that the Common checklist is used by the Technical Bodies.
 For specific European Commission's sectoral checklists see section 5 of this page.

 The scope of the harmonized standard shall be concise and clear and worded as a series of statements of facts.
 In line with CEN-CENELEC Internal Regulations Part 3 (and ISO/IEC Directive Part 2), the scope shall not include requirements, permissions or recommendations.
 The scope shall be consistent regarding content covered by the standard.